FDSN/SeedLink/docs/protocol.rst

 DATA [*seq*]
     sets the starting sequence number of station(s) that match previous STATION command. *seq* is a decimal integer in ASCII coding.
 If *seq* is -1 or omitted, then transfer starts from the next available packet.
 If the sequence number is in the future or too distant past, then it MAY be considered invalid by the server and -1 MAY be used instead.
 If a packet with given sequence number is not available, then the sequence number of the next available packet MUST be used by the server.
 Transfer of packets continues in real-time when all queued data of the station(s) have been transferred ("real-time mode").

+    In dial-up mode (ENDFETCH command), using -1 MAY return data if next packets arrive within a certain small time period.

+    If *seq* is -2, transfer starts from the earliest available packet.

 DATA *seq* *start_time* [*end_time*] {CAP:TIME}
     requests a time window from station(s) that match previous STATION command.
 Only packets that satisfy the following conditions are considered: